prometheus/docs/content/docs/guides/query-log.md

 - `params`: The query.
 The start and end timestamp, the step and the actual query statement.
 - `stats`: Statistics.
 Currently, it contains internal engine timers.
-- `ts`: The timestamp of the log line, which is at the end of the query.
+- `ts`: The timestamp when the query ended.

 Additionally, depending on what triggered the request, you will have additional fields in the JSON lines.